europeanplaice/numpy-cyclical-pad/README.md

 ## Features

 It provides a function of NumPy array that pads cyclically.
 You can easily extend an array that has patterns (e.g. seasonal time series).
+However, currently this function can only accept a one-dimensional array.

 ## Definition
 ```python